 Option 1: versatile RWS merino

-- MEFONNA: 100% merino, outstanding thermal regulation, ideal for hiking, travel, approaches, and transitional seasons.
+- MEFONNA (men / women): 100% merino, excellent thermal regulation, ideal for hiking, travel, approaches, and transitional seasons.

-- BIAFO: lightweight 100% merino, perfect for sustained effort and variable weather.
+- BIAFO (men / women): lightweight 100% merino, perfect for sustained effort and variable weather.

 Option 2: dynamic technical tee for intense effort

-- MOLVENO: ultra-light with side mesh panels, ideal for trail running and fast ascents.
+- MOLVENO: ultra-lightweight with side mesh panels, ideal for trail running and fast ascents.

 - TENNO: ventilated tank top for hot days.